-The forms and examples of process recordings and journal entries are found on Canvas.
-The recording formats detailed in the examples on Canvas are the only acceptable formats.
-The process recordings are all to be submitted via Canvas.
+The forms and examples of process recordings and journal entries are found on eCollege.
+The recording formats detailed in the examples on eCollege are the only acceptable formats.
+The process recordings are all to be submitted via eCollege.
 This allows for efficient storage and tracking of all student work.
-Please note that the recordings submitted to Canvas are not required to include the Field Instructor's comments.
+Please note that the recordings submitted to eCollege are not required to include the Field Instructor's comments.
 Therefore, please do not wait for your field instructor's commentary to upload your process recordings.
-In addition to submission to Canvas, recordings are to be printed or sent electronically to the Field Instructor for comment and discussion during supervisory sessions.
-It is at the discretion of the agency to give students time to complete field recordings while at the agency (up to 1 hour per recording).
+In addition to submission to eCollege, recordings are to be printed or sent electronically to the Field Instructor for comment and discussion during supervisory sessions.
+It is at the discretion of the agency to give students time to complete field recordings while at the agency (up to 2 hours per week).
 If the nature of the work is such that this is not possible, then students must complete the recordings on their own time.
 The recordings, with comments, will be reviewed by the Field Liaison at the agency visit.